DNA Sibling Testing

 The Legally Admissible DNA Sibling test is intended for court use and is accepted as legal proof in courts throughout North America.
 Provided that the legal test option is chosen, a chain-of-custody sample collection process will be used during the collection by an unbiased third party individual (such as a doctor or a lawyer) in order to ensure proper witnessing and fingerprinting of the parties involved.

 Is the Private Home DNA Sibling Test as Accurate as Legal DNA Sibling Test?

 Both the private and the legal test provide the same conclusive results.
 The only difference between the two are whether the sample collection is performed and witnessed by an unbiased individual, and whether it follows a chain-of-custody.

 Can the DNA Sibling Testing Kit be Shipped to More than One Address if the Parties Live in Different Cities?

 Yes.
 If the individuals to be tested live in different cities, or even different countries, the kit can be split and have each component sent to a different address.
 Since the kits are individually barcoded, they will be tested together once the samples arrive back at the laboratory.
 To order a split kit, please indicate which name and address to send each component.
+Please note, an extra shipping charge will apply for each additional shipment.
 Alternatively, the entire kit can be sent to one address in which an individual of the party splits the kit and sends the other portion of the components to the other parties involved in the test.